 - Students are responsible for obtaining all necessary travel documents including, but not limited to, passports, visas and airline tickets.

-- The student is seeking any financial aid (including alternative loans) for the term of study abroad (applies to the fall, spring and summer terms); and/or
+a.
+The student is seeking any financial aid (including alternative loans) for the term of study abroad (applies to the fall, spring and summer terms); and/ or

 b.
 The student needs verification of at least half-time enrollment in order to defer loan repayments due to a prior history of receiving federal financial aid (applies to semester terms only); and/or